Brondell01/Brondell01.github.io/README.md

 - increased database interactions
 - new display functionality

-here we see the method created to allow the list to history list object to load and expand/contract as a table object on the activity
+Here we see the method created that allows the list of history_list objects to load and expand/contract as a table object on the activity.
+This code establishes a coded approach to building a table programatically.
+We will pass our history_list object to this method, which is our list of all items stored on the history DB.
+This list will be traveresed element by element as a way to build each row of the reporting table.

  ```java

        //method that loads the list and creates the data table. creates format and aligns data to design of table.